AI, music, and VR creation tools collide in this beautiful 360° video.

 Why did you decide to create this project?

-Danny was the first person I reached out to.
-I was dying to collaborate with him after seeing his work online, he’s crazy talented.
+Dani was the first person I reached out to.
+I was dying to collaborate with her after seeing her work online, she’s crazy talented.
 We iterated on a few different ideas before ultimately deciding to do a song that explored the relationship between humans and their virtual worlds.
 Right now, our virtual lives primarily exist of email and social media updates — but it’s not a stretch to say that many humans feel dependent on and addicted to their virtual lives, even to the point that their real lives suffer.
 That’s where the concept for “Life Support” was born.

 Bittman: I’ve been wanting to work on a 360 project for a while since I’ve been creating VR art since 2016, and I was extremely intrigued by Taryn’s AI music concept, so it was a perfect fit.
 Plus, Taryn has been an avid VR user since the beginning, so I knew the creative process would be enjoyable since she intuitively understands the medium.